 Microorganisms are a vital part—and enormous portion—of our immune system.
 We need beneficial microbes to mount a robust immune response.
 Some probiotics have even been used along with vaccines, making them more effective.
 This works because the bacteria improve the innate immune response to the vaccine.

 Where Do Probiotics Bolster Our Immunity?

 In our bodies, our innate immunity depends on a thin layer of cells that interfaces with the outside.
 These cells, lining the inside walls of our lungs, gut, reproductive and urinary tracts, are our first line of defense, and probiotics support their survival and management.
-Probiotics stick to the walls, blocking bad bacteria and toxins from doing so.
+Probiotics stick to the walls, blocking bad bacteria from doing so.

 How Do Supplemental Probiotics Help Us?

 Having a wide diversity of microbes makes things run smoothly in the background by giving us more tools and options to respond to potential immune problems.

 - Make antibacterial substances

 - Activate macrophages, special white blood cells that eat viruses, parasites, and fungi